 - Accidental Configuration: It’s also possible that this constant was inadvertently set to

-during a previous configuration or migration.
+trueduring a previous configuration or migration.

 The Solution: Setting DISALLOW_FILE_MODS to False

-is the cause, the solution is to set its value to false
+If you’re facing the missing plugin upload option and suspect DISALLOW_FILE_MODS is the cause, the solution is to set its value to false in your wp-config.php file.
+Here’s a step-by-step guide:

 -